lucascoelh0/lucascoelh0/README.md

 ### About me:

 I'm a mid level Android developer and a passionate learner who's always willing to learn different technologies.
-I'm currently learning flutter and plan to learn iOS developement, I even built a hackintosh already 😄
+I'm currently learning flutter and plan to learn iOS developement. 😄

 ### Get in touch: